-BSE has never been detected in cattle in Australia and New Zealand.
+BSE has never been detected in cattle in Australia or New Zealand.
 The World Organization for Animal Health recognises both countries as having a negligible BSE risk status.

 Protecting our food supply

-Since BSE was identified as a major risk to human health in 1996, Australia has had comprehensive arrangements in place to protect consumers from BSE through contaminated food.
+Since BSE was identified as a major risk to human health in 1996, Australia has had comprehensive arrangements in place to protect consumers from BSE-contaminated food.

-Clause 11 of Standard 2.2.1 of the Food Standards Code specifies that only bovine meat and meat products derived from animals free from BSE can be sold in Australia.
+Under Standard 2.2.1 of the Food Standards Code, only beef and beef products derived from animals free from BSE can be sold in Australia.
 New Zealand has its own regulations in place.

-In 2009, the Australian Government announced a revised policy on BSE that established new requirements for imported beef and beef products.
+In 2009, the Australian Government announced a revised policy on BSE establishing new requirements for import of beef and beef products.
 Under this policy, countries wishing to export beef to Australia must apply to the Australian BSE Food Safety Assessment Committee for a country BSE food safety assessment.
-The BSE food safety assessment is conducted by FSANZ and includes, when necessary, an in-country inspection.
-An in-country inspection examines the effectiveness of BSE preventative measures in the exporting country to ensure the safety of beef and beef products that are intending to be exported to Australia.
-In addition, the Australian Government Department of Agriculture and Water Resources implements import certification requirements at the border.
+The assessment is conducted by FSANZ and includes, when necessary, an inspection in the exporting country.
+This in-country inspection examines the effectiveness of BSE preventative measures to ensure the beef and beef products intending to be exported to Australia are safe.
+Since 2010, FSANZ has completed BSE food safety assessment of 13 countries.
+These assessment reports can be found here.
+The Australian Department of Agriculture implements import certification requirements at the border.